- Africa for AFS Afriholics!

 We have a wonderful small group 12 AFS traveler lover now.
 We need 18 to protect the price, so please tell your fiends.
 Carol and I know most of you and we welcome our new travelers.
 After final payments are in from the group, will send you the contact and room list.
 For now, get to know each other on your private Facebook group page.
 Email us for the FB link and then from the group page, ask to join.

-It is your responsibility to read our important emails and updated notes to these Trip Tips.
+It is your responsibility to read our important emails and updated notes here.
 Let us sweat the small stuff as we strive to make your trip worry-free.
 This may well be the best time to go and fully enjoy your vacation!
+Bookmark this page to conveniently find your way back.

-- FINAL PAYMENT DUE DEC 27, 2021 Our new booking platform by WeTravel allows you to pay by check electronically without a fee.
+- FINAL PAYMENT was due DEC 27, 2021 but has been pushed back until FEB 10.
+Our new booking platform by WeTravel allows you to pay by check electronically without a fee.
 Simply follow the instructions.
 Credit cards will be assessed a processing fee at time of purchase.
 As a small business, this helps mitigate costs and allows us to give you the very best price.
 If you prefer to use the mail, make your payment to AFS or Adventures For Solo Travelers, 1907 Daniel Green Ct., Smyrna GA 30080

 Your fearless GTL (Gracious Trip Leader, not a guide but liaison between our guides and group to ensure things run smoothly.)